XRPLF/xrpl-dev-portal/content/use-cases/defi/integrate-with-xrpl-dex.md

 ---
 # Integrate with the XRPL Decentralized Exchange

-Integrating with the XRP Ledger gives you access to one of the worl's oldest decentralized exchanges (DEX), operating continuously since 2012.
+Integrating with the XRP Ledger gives you access to one of the world's oldest decentralized exchanges (DEX), operating continuously since 2012.
 Users can trade [tokens](tokens.html) and XRP with minimal [fees](fees.html) to the network itself.

 To learn more about the XRPL DEX structure and limitations, see: [Decentralized Exchange](decentralized-exchange.html).